City Spends $12K To Clean Up Lawn Of Granada Hills Home, Councilman Wants Homeowner To Pay

 “The rodent activity has really gotten bad,” Eric said.
 “We see them running up and down the street and the sidewalk in the middle of the night.”

-Councilman John Lee authorized the cleanup, spending $12,000 of public funds to do it.READ MORE: Large Crowd Gathers Around Fire, Celebrating UCLA Win Over Michigan
+Councilman John Lee authorized the cleanup, spending $12,000 of public funds to do it.READ MORE: Mimosa, Margarita Tops List Of Most Popular Quarantine Cocktails; California Searches For Paloma

 He said the courts have been too slow and the neighbors shouldn’t have to wait any longer to get some relief.